airborne-commando/OPSEC-OSINT-Tools/tangible-examples/threat-actor.md

 <img width="auto" height="auto" alt="Digital Profiling" src="../img/jpg/OSINT-Framework.jpg" />
 </p>

-First, start at phase 1: what does the threat actor need to know or what does s/he already know?

-# Phase 2:

-Well, from the looks of it; the internet user is a creator, ok now that's part of phase one but that doesn't tell anyone anything...
+#### **Phase 1: Foundation & Planning**
+The threat actor starts by defining the objective: to collect as much information as possible to understand the target's motives, feelings, and psychological triggers.

+#### **Phase 2: Psychological Foundation**
-Well now here's the funny part, the user used it's email as a username on some sites (known with blackbird, et al).

-Some of those sites contained a blogspot which was treated as a journal for a base of psychological profiling, it's dated; but it matches the current output; user seemed sad or bipolar at the time and current time.
+The actor discovers that the target used the same email as a username on several sites.
+One of these sites was a Blogspot journal.
+By analyzing its content, the actor lays a psychological foundation: the user appeared sad or bipolar in the past, and this behavior seems to match their current online output.

-ok so that's phase 2 outta the way.

-# phase 3 3c 3d 3e:

-The user had also posted a picture right next to it's house, which was later confirmed by govt data + maps (3c)(3).
-Was also confirmed by other social media postings(3c).
-Has a family obit for a parent which names the internet users child or family member, the internet users child or family member was named multiple times by the internet user AKA the OP.
-Interest was also revealed broadcasted from the internet user. it's privacy isn't really that great neither is it's tech skill(3e) and it's behavior patterns seem immature(3d); it does however seems highly sociable(3d).
-In it's old blogspot, the user seemed upset about issues it cannot control but also seemed obsessed with someone or something leading to a depression(3d) which reflected on what is today(3d).
-When prodding for info or doing a HUMINT, the threat actor may elicit a response from the internet user by asking about the child or family member in any which way.
-The threat actor did such thus confirming info(3d).

-# Phase 4 5 6:

-## Verification

-The threat actor, as discussed had acquired info about where the user is located, but would still like to verify; the threat actor had used google maps, google earth and even crossed referenced with maps with street view and earth and SOCMINT.
-The threat actor had also checked some historical archives such parcel addresses.
-All multi-sourced.

-# 7 Verification & Triangulation

-The threat actor had as earlier stated done the following.

-Had known the users interest; location, sensitve info such as a family member, psychological info (past present), a large digital bio and current career.
+#### **Phase 3: Analysis & Processing (OSINT/SOCMINT)**
+This is where the actor collects and analyzes public data:
+*   **(3c) Digital Biography:** The user posted a picture next to their house.
+This was later confirmed using government data and maps.
+Other social media posts also confirmed this location.
+*   **(3c) Family & Interests:** A family obituary named the user's child.
+The user had also mentioned this child's name multiple times online.
+The user also publicly broadcasted their personal interests.
+*   **(3e) Competencies & Affinities:** The assessment shows the user has poor privacy habits and low technical skill.
+However, they are highly sociable.
+*   **(3d) Behavioral Patterns:** The user's behavior seems immature.
+Their old journal entries showed they were upset about uncontrollable issues and obsessed with something, leading to depression—a trait that appears to reflect their current state.

+**HUMINT (Human Intelligence):** The threat actor actively engaged with the user, asking about their child to elicit a response.
+This confirmed the information gathered and provided further insight into their behavior.

+#### **Phases 4, 5, & 6: Verification (IMINT)**
-The threat actor doesn't need to do step 8; it skipped it.
+The actor moved to verify the collected information:

-The threat actor had gone to step 9; compiled a report to document findings.

-Seeing how it's a threat actor, it may be dubious (breaches, leaks).
+*   They used **Google Maps, Google Earth, and Street View** to confirm the user's location.
+*   They **cross-referenced** this with parcel address data from historical archives.
+*   All information was **multi-sourced**, meaning it was confirmed through several independent channels.

+#### **Phase 7: Verification & Triangulation**
+The actor correlated all the intelligence—OSINT, SOCMINT (Social Media Intelligence), and IMINT (Imagery Intelligence)—to build a verified profile.
+They knew the user's:
+*   Location
+*   Sensitive family information
+*   Psychological state (past and present)
+*   Interests, digital biography, and career

+#### **Conclusion (Phases 8 & 9)**
+The threat actor **skipped Phase 8** (a counter-OSINT audit, which is a defensive step) and went straight to **Phase 9**.
+They compiled a report to document all findings.
+Since this is a threat actor, their intentions are dubious, and this compiled information could be used for breaches, leaks, or other malicious purposes.